 This course is designed to expose students to tasks and skills necessary to implement, troubleshoot, repair, and maintain interconnecting network devices.
 In covering the material, this course should help prepare students for certifications.
-This is a three credit hour course.

 Prerequisite: CS213N Networking Basics

 CS 233S Systems Architecture